 For those seeking more detail in the process of rate-of-return regulation for energy utilities (we will discuss primarily electric utilities in this lesson but many of the same principles would apply to gas distribution utilities as well), the following readings are recommended:

 - Energy Utility Rate Setting, by Lowell Alt, 2006 Lulu.com publishing, 149pp.

 - Electric Utility Planning and Regulation, by Edward Kahn, 1998 American Council for an Energy-Efficient Economy, Washington, D.C., 339 pp.

 What is due for Lesson 5?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment below can be found in Canvas.
+Please refer to the Course Calendar for specific due dates.
+See specific directions for the assignment below.

-- Submit answers to the Lesson 5 questions to the Lesson 05 drop box in Canvas about electric rates and the economic dispatch process.
+- Homework: Submit answers to the Lesson 5 questions to the Lesson 05 drop box about electric rates and the economic dispatch process.

-- Use the Lesson 05 Discussion forum in Canvas to respond to the prompts about the electric industry.
+- Discussion: Use the Lesson 05 Discussion forum to respond to the prompts about the electric industry.
 Please also respond to at least two of your classmates' posts.

 If you have any questions, please post them to our Questions about EME 801? discussion forum (not email), located in the Lesson 00 module.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.